CarlSargunar/UmbracoPi/Docs/Skrift Article.md

 ## Recommended setup

-So - you've got your raspberry pi 2 or greater, what else will you need?
+So - you've got your Raspberry Pi 2 or greater, what else will you need?

  - A windows computer capable of running SQL Server Express to act as a database server for the Raspberry Pi (more on that later)
  - A MicroSD card, I would suggest minimum of 4gb, preferrably 8gb